For further information visit Public Works boulevard beautification.

 Can I beautify the boulevard?

-- The Neighbourhood Liveability By-law includes a section on boulevard maintenance (Part 8), which allows property owners to beautify the boulevards adjacent to their property without the need for a permit, so long as the meet the guidelines specified in the By-law.
+- The Neighbourhood Liveability By-law 1/2008 includes a section on boulevard maintenance (Part 8), which allows property owners to beautify the boulevards adjacent to their property without the need for a permit, so long as they meet the guidelines specified in the By-law.

 What are the guidelines for beautifying the boulevard?